-Outstanding options to purchase shares of Common Stock have been granted to the directors and certain key employees pursuant to: (1) the 2005 Nonemployee Director Stock Option Plan; (2) the 2005 Employee Stock Option Plan; (3) the 2014 Stock Incentive Plan; and (4) the 2023 Stock Incentive Plan.
+Outstanding options to purchase shares of Common Stock have been granted to the directors and certain key employees pursuant to: (1) the 2014 Stock Incentive Plan and (2) the 2023 Stock Incentive Plan.
 The options are exercisable at any time prior to the respective expiration dates, ten years after grant date.
-The Company has also granted options to acquire a total of 5,800 shares to certain directors pursuant to its 2005 Nonemployee Director Discretionary Stock Option Plan.
 The exercise price under all of the foregoing options is the fair market value of the shares on the respective grant dates.